| Español |

 - A video visit with one of our health care providers

-- An in-person visit to a respiratory screening clinic or the emergency department for examination and testing
+- An in-person visit to a respiratory screening clinic for examination and testing

 If a COVID-19 test is recommended, it will be scheduled for either the same day or the next day.
 If you have a video visit and the health care provider recommends a test, it will be scheduled for no later than the end of the following day.